 Wash the dishes

-Gather any stray dishes, and get them into the sink or dishwasher for a quick wash.
-After washing, you can sanitize them by soaking for 2 minutes in a solution of 2 teaspoons of Clorox® Disinfecting Bleach per 1 gallon of water.
+Gather any stray dishes and get them into the sink or dishwasher.
+After washing, you can sanitize them with a diluted bleach solution.
+You can determine how much bleach you’ll need to make your sanitizing solution here.
 Then drain and air dry.

 Do the laundry

-Bag up all dirty clothing and linens, and wash as directed.
-You can also sanitize clothes, towels and bedsheets using a good detergent and Clorox® Disinfecting Bleach.
+Bag up all dirty clothing and linens and wash as directed.
+You can also sanitize clothes, towels and bedsheets using detergent and Clorox® Disinfecting Bleach.

 Hit all the hot spots

-Handrails, light switches, handles and doorknobs are all notoriously germy, as are high-touch items like phones, computer keyboards and TV remotes.
+Doorknobs, window latches, light switches, tabletops, countertops, bathroom sink, kitchen sink, toilets and faucet handles are all notoriously germy.
 Give them all a good once-over with Clorox® Disinfecting Wipes as directed, and learn more about disinfecting high-touch surfaces.*

 Disinfect bathroom surfaces

-Clean the bathroom’s hard surfaces using Clorox® Disinfecting Bathroom Cleaner as directed.
+Clean bathroom surfaces like counters, faucets and the toilet using Clorox® Disinfecting Bathroom Cleaner as directed.
 You can also make your own solution by mixing 1/3 cup of Clorox® Disinfecting Bleach with CLOROMAX® and 1 gallon of water.
 Get the full rundown here.

 Disinfect kitchen surfaces